 “My eyes are ALWAYS bloodshot and red rimmed.
 From the time I wake up in the morning until I go to bed.”

-No matter what the cause, having permanently enlarged red veins on the whites of your eyes can really take a toll on a person’s self esteem.
-Perhaps you’ve started avoiding making eye contact with other people, or else you may be passing up social situations that put you in close face-to-face contact with other people.
+No matter what the cause, permanently enlarged red veins on the whites of your eyes can take a toll on your self-esteem.
+Perhaps you’ve started avoiding eye contact with other people, or you may be passing up social situations that put you in close contact with other people.
 If you are someone who is bothered by this particular cosmetic eye issue, please know that you are not alone.